Enhancement of Superconductivity in a Dirty Marginal Fermi Liquid: Main results

 $t \equiv T / \gammael$ and $\tau_{\vphi}^{-1} \equiv \tau_{\sfMFL}^{-1} + \tau_{C}^{-1}$ is the dephasing rate that in principle contains effects from both the MFL and the Cooperon self-energy \cite{NLsM2_Foster_Liao_Ann_17,dephasing_Liao_Foster}.
 To make the physical picture more transparent, we will treat $\tau_{C}^{-1}$ as a phenomenological constant in this work for simplicity and defer a more detailed analysis to a separate study.
 The temperature dependence of $\calS$ for various $\gbar^2$ is shown in Fig.~\ref{fig:calS}.
 At low temperatures, the dephasing rate drops out and $\calS$ can be estimated as

 In the absence of the MFL self-energy ($\gbar^2 = 0$, black curve), $\calS$ diverges logarithmically as $T$ decreases, resulting in the standard BCS result $T_c^{\mathsf{BCS}} \propto \e^{-1/\nu_0 W}$ for $1/T_c \tau_{\vphi} \ll 1$, independent of disorder and in accordance with Anderson's theorem.
-However, as $\gbar^2$ increases (blue to red), the logarithmic divergence is increasingly weakened by $\calA_{\sfMFL} > 1$, leading to a much smaller $T_c$.
+However, as $\gbar^2$ increases (blue to red), the logarithmic divergence is increasingly weakened by $\calA_{\sfMFL} > 1$, leading to a much smaller transition temperature $T_c^{\mathcal{S}}$ in Eq.~(\ref{TcS}).
 The suppression can be understood physically as a consequence of attempting to pair incoherent MFL fermions \cite{NFL_Raghu_BCS_PRB_15}.
 Although the MFL self-energy does \emph{not} contribute to transport at the semiclassical level with a spatially uniform Yukawa coupling $g$ \cite{MFL_Wu_Liao_Foster_PRB_22,SYK_Patel_linearT_arxiv_2022,SYK_Guo_Patel_linearT_PRB_2022}, it strongly degrades superconductivity as there is no conservation law associated with the Cooperon propagator.

 We now consider quantum interference corrections to the pairing susceptibility at the leading order of $1/\sigma_{\sfdc}$.
 The corresponding Feynman diagrams are shown in Figs.~\ref{fig:pairing_susceptibility}(c)--(e).
-The double-line black rectangles denote diffuson propagator and the red wavy line represents the SU($N$) matrix boson.
-The red dot on the wavy line indicates that the bosonic propagator is dynamically screened, Fig.~\ref{fig:pairing_susceptibility}(a).
-At low temperatures, the retarded component of the dynamically screened bosonic propagator under the random phase approximation is
+These involve the dynamically screened quantum-critical boson, which has the propagator